 2013, 2014 NJ Monthly Critic’s Choice: Restaurant with Best Beer Selection

 We have recently expanded and added a “classic and creative” pub menu: grilled Angus steaks butchered onsite, wings and giant German pretzels, fresh Polish kielbasa from a local butcher in Wallington, vegetable wraps, burgers, bisque, chili, mussels, shrimp kabobs, and fresh fish creations.

 But our goal doesn’t end with great beer, food, and service.
-For seventeen years, our pub has been redistributing our profits to help clothe, feed, and house the poor—both locally and across the globe.
+For eighteen years, our pub has been redistributing our profits to help clothe, feed, and house the poor—both locally and across the globe.
 We have fed 231 Jewish Ethiopian families, purchased an ambulance for a German Lutheran missionary, and provided ongoing support for Father McGhee’s food pantry on Montgomery St. in downtown Paterson.
 We have raised—and continue to raise—money for research into leukemia and testicular cancer.
 Every week, we donate to the St. Vincent de Paul Society, a worldfamous charity dedicated to helping the poor.
 To continue this commitment to the poor, we have pledged $25,000 over the next five years to Project Faith, a charity run by the Diocese of Paterson, NJ.

 Perhaps you’re asking: Where did our name come from?
 The Shepherd & the